List of statewide drop-off sites

 Hunters, you can help feed needy people throughout Wisconsin this fall by taking 5 simple steps.

-- Prior to donating, field dress the deer and register it at a Wisconsin DNR registration station or obtain and write your confirmation number on the carcass tag if participating in the e-registration pilot program.
+- Prior to donating, field dress the deer, register it and write your registration confirmation number on the carcass tag.

 - Call first!
 Contact one of the participating processors before dropping the deer off to verify the processor has space to accept your deer.

 - Donate the entire deer to receive the processing for free.
 (Head and/or antlers may be removed for mounting.)
 Please handle the carcass as if it were destined for your own table.
 A couple bags of ice placed in the cavity will help preserve the carcass in warm weather.

 - When dropping your deer off at a processor, please complete the log sheet indicating your desire to donate the deer.
 We'll do the rest.
 The donated deer will be processed and the venison will be distributed to charitable organizations to help feed Wisconsin's needy.

 Thank you for your interest and good luck hunting!